xorlaw/instarch/README.md

 # Instarch

+## Warning

+Please note I have only tested this on virtual machines and not actual hardware.
+Be careful.

+---

 Instarch is a tool that automates pretty much all of the Arch Linux installation process.
 I made this because in my opinion Archinstall is bloated.
 All you need to do after running Instarch is: